Sleaford is a market town bordering Lincolnshire’s fenlands, situated about 15 miles south of Lincoln.

 The town is also home to The National Centre for Craft and Design, the UK’s largest centre for craft, design and making.
 The centre is based in a refurbished seed warehouse on the banks of the River Slea.
 Sleaford features numerous public artworks which can be found at key locations in the town, including the When in Sleaford… Arts and Heritage Trail.

-The 2015 Ridges & Furrows residency in Sleaford was entitled Good Pretty Things / Pretty Good Things.
-Artists Kate Genever and Katie Smith explored the handmade objects of Sleaford residents finding out about the stories behind them.
+The 2015 artists Kate Genever and Katie Smith explored the handmade objects of Sleaford residents finding out about the stories behind them in their residency Good Pretty Things / Pretty Good Things.
 For more information on the 2015 Ridges & Furrows residency in Sleaford please click here.